GitoxideLabs/cargo-smart-release/README.md

 change I want to see in changelogs, [conventional] git messages will be used.
 This helps building changelog scaffolding automatically later.

 When ready for releasing a particular crate or set of crates of interest, run `cargo smart-release [<crate-name> ...]` to simulate a release.
 For particularly thorough but error-prone simulations (as in false positives) one could run `cargo smart-release --dry-run-cargo-publish`.
+Crates that don't compile for the host can be released by passing `--target <triple>`, which is forwarded to every `cargo publish` invocation (including dry runs).
 To polish changelogs, run `cargo changelog --write <crate-name>` to update the scaffolding and edit it by hand until it fits.

 After evaluating the release procedure and following instructions,